tisbuet/Real-time-distortion-classification-in-Laparoscopic-videos/README.md

 ### For Any Query
-You're welcome to contact us:
+You're welcome to contact me:
     tisbuet@gmail.com